Gankra/thesis/thesis.md

 themselves with corner cases because they are simply assumed to not occur.
 This in turn gives significant control to the user of the interface, because they don't need to worry about the interface checking or mangling inputs.
 It's up to the user to figure out how correct usage is ensured.
+Since the user has the most context, they are the best poised to identify when assumptions can or can't be made.

+Naive interfaces may also expose lower-level details more freely, on the assumption that they will be used correctly.
+This empowers users to effeciently and reliably perform operations that may never have been envisioned by the original implementor, or were simply deemed too much work to develop and maintain.
-This control is the greatest strength of naivety.
+Control is absolutely the greatest strength of naive interfaces.
+They empower excellent programmers to produce excellent code where it matters.

-For similar reasons, naive interfaces are also in principle ergonomic to work with.
+For similar reasons, naive interfaces are also, in principle, ergonomic to work with.
 In particular one is allowed to try to use the interface in whatever manner they please.
 This enables programs to be transformed in a more continuous manner.
 Intermediate designs may be incorrect in various ways, but if one is